ferrannadeu/indelsClassification/README.md

 3. Reference sequence of the indel
 4. Alternate sequence of the indel

-Note that indels must be normalized, and that SNVs and/or MNPs are not allowed.
+Note that indels should be normalized, and that SNVs and/or MNVs are not allowed.

 ### Outputs